-From 2012 till 2016 Bradley has composed and solo-performed the live score for the highly-praised dance theatre show Innocence, based on the life and work of William Blake.
+From 2012 till 2017 Bradley has composed and solo-performed the live score for the highly-praised dance theatre show Innocence, based on the life and work of William Blake.
 The show by Scottish Dance Theatre (created and directed by Jerwood Prize-nominee Fleur Darkin) has extensively toured the UK and, in November 2015, Mexico City.
 More dates in the U.K. are set for 2018, and a tour to China is set for autumn 2018.

 Bradley has collaborated with dance-theatre choreographers, animators, film-makers, and a breadth of musicians from Blue Aeroplanes to Spiro.
 He has scored and performed for soundtracks on BBC Natural History, Discovery Channel, Encounters Film Festival, C4’s Random Acts, and has played live, or been broadcast on, all six national BBC Radio networks.

 Paul’s prolific output of spontaneous, multitimbral music has seen him do hundreds of solo, improvised gigs throughout the UK since 1996.
 Then Bradley would have been virtually alone in staging live-looping solo performances in all-made-up song, soundscape, illustrated “talk”, misguided standup and even off-the-cuff solo theatre.
 But it all must entertain and tell the truth, somehow.